githubstevemas/PyScraper/README.md

 # PyScraper :snake:

-Get informations from [books.toscrape.com](https://books.toscrape.com) like book titles, prices, ratings, descriptions and many more.
+With the BeautifulSoup Python library, get informations from [books.toscrape.com](https://books.toscrape.com) like book titles, prices, ratings, descriptions and many more.

 ## How it works